Estimating Dyadic Treatment Effects with Unknown Confounders: Introduction

-With these assumptions, we study statistical inference methods for several treatment parameters.
-Among them, the most basic component is the dyadic average treatment effect (DATE), defined as the difference in the conditional means of potential outcomes given a propensity score.
-We demonstrate that DATE can be estimated by regressing the outcome on the propensity score separately for the treatment and control groups.
-Given this result, we propose a nonparametric kernel smoothing method for estimating DATE, termed \textit{neighborhood kernel smoothing} (NKS).
-The NKS method extends the neighborhood smoothing approach introduced by \cite{zhang2017estimating}, which was originally developed for estimating probabilities of network edges (i.e., propensity scores in our context).
-Once DATE is estimated for all dyads, we can then estimate the individual average treatment effect (IATE) and the global average treatment effect (GATE).
-IATE represents the unit-level average treatment effect obtained by averaging DATEs over the ``destinations'', while GATE is simply the average of DATEs over all dyads.
-For statistical testing, we develop a permutation test for the sharp null hypothesis of no treatement effects, which involves permuting the rows and columns of the treatment network matrix based on the exchangeability assumption (which ensures that the permuted treatment matrix is equally likely as the actual one).
-Regarding the theoretical properties of our method, under a set of regularity conditions, we derive the rate of convergence of the NKS estimator.
-Additionally, for the cases when the endogeneity is caused by \textit{selection-on-returns}, we demonstrate that the permutation test exhibits a desirable size control property.
+Under these assumptions, we study estimation and inference for several dyadic causal parameters.
+The most basic component in our analysis is the \textit{dyadic} average treatment effect (ATE), defined as the difference in the conditional means of potential outcomes given the propensity score.
+We show that the dyadic ATE can be estimated by regressing the outcome on the propensity score separately for the treatment and control groups.
+Given this result, we propose a nonparametric kernel smoothing method for estimating the dyadic ATE and the propensity score, which we call \textit{neighbourhood kernel smoothing}.
+The neighbourhood kernel smoothing method extends the neighbourhood smoothing approach introduced by \cite{zhang2017estimating}, which was originally developed for estimating probabilities of network edges.
+Once the dyadic ATE is estimated for all dyads, we can then estimate the \textit{individual} ATE and the \textit{global} ATE.
+The individual ATE represents the unit-level average treatment effect obtained by averaging the dyadic ATEs over the ``destinations'', while the global ATE is simply the average of dyadic ATEs over all dyads.
+Under a set of regularity conditions, we derive the rate of convergence of the neighbourhood kernel smoothing estimator.
+Furthermore, we develop conformal inference methods for constructing prediction sets for outcomes conditional on treatment status.